ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 By default you will see two files: index.html and bird.png. <br />
 Here, you can develop your own tools to be used when tracking your object.

-For our example on KineticAR, the system will copy the tool from the robotic addon interface.
+For our example on KineticAR, the system will automatically copy the tool from the robotic addon interface.
 So, on to that:

 #### Initializing your robotic addon interface